Cost of Living in Rhode Island

 Miscellaneous Cost in Rhode Island

-Miscellaneous cost of living in Rhode Island generally involves the dollars you spend on cinema, shopping, gym memberships, and other leisure activities.
-This cost varies from one state to another as different kinds of stuff have different prices in a state.
+The miscellaneous cost of living in Rhode Island generally involves the dollars you spend on cinema, shopping, gym memberships, and other leisure activities.

 Here is the table including the cost of various miscellaneous items in Rhode Island.